 - Contact your county organiser or firstname.lastname@example.org for information on regional arrangements.

-- One mark will be deducted for every 30 seconds over the designated time of 8 minutes.
+- One mark will be deducted for every 30 seconds over the 6 minutes time allowance.

 - 50% of the marks are given for the debating round and 50% for the performance.